min69u/Reforestation/README.md

-## I asked my date to go to the gym the other day.
-They never showed up.
-That's when I knew we wouldn't work out.
+## I went to the store to pick up eight cans of sprite... when I got home I realized I'd only picked seven up